Contenu principal

 networksimulator = wirelessNetworkSimulator.init();

-Create a wlanDeviceConfig object, setting the mode to "AP".
-Use this configuration to create a WLAN node, specifying its name and position.
+Create a wlanDeviceConfig object, specifying the operating mode and beacon interval.
+Use this configuration to create a WLAN node and specify its name and position.

 apNode = wlanNode(Name="AP",Position=[0 10 0],DeviceConfig=deviceCfg);